Virtual-Viking-Longship/Ship-Annotations/object_annotations/large-sigtrygg-runestone.md

 **Large Sigtrygg Runestone (DR 2)**

-Found in Hedeby in 1797, this large commemorative runestone reads: “Asfrid made these monuments in memory of Sigtrygg, her son and Gnupa’s.”
-(Department of Scandinavian Languages)
+Found in Hedeby in 1797, this large commemorative runestone reads: “Asfrid made these monuments in memory of Sigtrygg, her son and Gnupa’s” (Scandinavian Runic-text Database).

 <div align="center">